ooddle

 The Bottom Line

 If your wellness goal is to have a coach in your ear during workouts, Aaptiv is excellent and inexpensive.
 If your goal is broader, building strength, sleep, mood, and metabolic health into one coherent plan, ooddle is the better fit.
 Many people end up using a workout app and a separate plan, badly stitched together. ooddle is built so you do not have to.
+The right pick is whichever matches the actual scope of your goals.

 Ready to try something different?